dda-derek-wendell/Documentation/_entries/22500_marketo_configure_install.md

 ![test image]({{ site.baseurl }}/img/2500/invitation_email.jpg)

->Follow instructions to set password
+>Follow instructions to set password for the portal
-Log in to Customer Portal
+Log in to your Dodge Link Customer Portal
 Click **Admin** button
 In Admin Menu, select **Configure Install**
+<br> You will find values in Marketo and then paste them  into the portal

 ![test image]({{ site.baseurl }}/img/2500/configure_install_blank.jpg)